 You are losing money every day that your truck is off the road unless you include rental reimbursement.
 If your tanker is damaged or totaled in an accident, then rental reimbursement will cover you for a temporary replacement.
 This means that you can get back to work and start earning money sooner.

 #4 Medical payments

-Medical payments cover medical bills for you — or if you are a fleet owner — your driver and any passengers that are injured in an accident.
-This coverage pays whether you are at fault or not.
-Medical payments cover things like ambulance bills, hospital stays, physical therapy and prosthesis.
+Medical payments cover medical bills for the driver and any passengers that are injured in an accident.
+This coverage pays whether the driver is at fault or not.

 These four types of insurance coverage are important for tank truck drivers, though they aren’t the only coverages you can consider.
 Did you know that comparing multiple truck insurance quotes is the easiest and cheapest way to get tank truck insurance?
 For more information about tank truck insurance or to compare rates for free, contact us today by filling out our online quote form or giving us a call.